CapstoneProject122/CapstoneProjectIdeas-FoodWebSite/README.md

 Grade: Which letter certification was obtained, in this case A

 Working in a format so user can enter information to interact with the database.

+The video of the Advertise section Top5.mp4 is too big to be upload.
+Downloas from Slack and add it in the hosting server or PC manually.